bigdatagenomics/bigdatagenomics.github.io/source/_posts/2014-02-12-strata-big-data-science-talk.markdown

 categories:
 ---

-Frank Nothaft gave a talk on ADAM at the [Strata Big Data Science Meetup](http://www.meetup.com/Big-Data-Science/events/107491582/) where he discussed the overall architecture and performance characteristics of ADAM
+Frank Nothaft gave a talk at the [Strata Big Data Science Meetup](http://www.meetup.com/Big-Data-Science/events/107491582/) where he discussed the overall architecture and performance characteristics of ADAM.

 Frank is a graduate student in the AMP and ASPIRE labs at UC-Berkeley, and is advised by Prof. David Patterson.
 His current focus is on high performance computer systems for bioinformatics, and is involved in the ADAM, avocado, and FireBox projects.